RIAEvangelist/node-parrot-drone/projects/common.md

  **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**

 Triggered : by [SetTime](#0_4_2).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` CurrentTimeChanged ` event from the drone :

 ```javascript